hbmorrison/qmk_users_flexkey/readme.md

 `Enter` keys at the same time.
 The layer is also activated if one of those keys is pressed while the other is held down, so you can be relaxed about exactly how the keys are pressed.

-## Observations

-### Vim Movement

-In Colemak DH the default cursor keys for Vim - `H`, `J`, `K` and `L`
-- appear on the top- and bottom-left keys on the right side of the keyboard.
-This means that these two keys will move you left and right by default and up and down with the left extended layer key pressed.
-Ok, top-left moves you down not up but you get used to it and it saves remapping keys in `.vimrc` files on remote hosts.